yuvalmGS/gigaspaces-wiki-jekyll/xap97/indexing-overview.markdown

 # Indexing at Design-time

-Specifying which properties of a class are indexed is done using annotations or gs.xml.
+Indexes are specified for properties of a `@SpaceClass` using annotations or gs.xml.

 {% inittab %}
 {% tabcontent Annotations %}